 Congratulations!
 You’ve sold that beautiful canvas you worked so hard on for so long and put so much of yourself into.
 Of course, because it is so important to you, you want to make sure that when you ship your canvas piece—whether to a customer or to a gallery—that it is professionally and securely packaged and arrives looking as pristine and professional as it left your hands.

-How can you pack your canvas print to ensure that it arrives to its final destination undamaged and looking as you intended the piece to look?
-Check out these tips on damage-proof ways to pack your canvas print.
+How can you pack your canvas prints or paintings to ensure they arrives to its final destination looking as you intended the piece to look?
+Check out these tips on damage-proof ways to pack your canvas prints and paintings.

 Use Plastic Wrap for Initial Protection